 Fallsview Indoor Waterpark

-It is billed as the largest indoor waterpark in North America and covers 3 acres with 16 rides.
+It is billed as the largest indoor waterpark in North America and covers three acres with sixteen rides.

 During the summer months, a spectacular fireworks show is performed above the waterfalls.
 The show usually starts at 10 PM.
 You can see a schedule here.